Language-Research-Technology/LDaCA-website/README.md

-#README for the LDaCA website
+#README for the ATAP website

 The theme used is [LoveIt theme](https://hugoloveit.com/){:target="_blank"} and has been customised throughout.
 The theme installation is a sub-module and alterations have been made in many different places.